Jesse Jackson

-Jesse Louis Jackson (né Burns; born October 8, 1941) is an American civil rights activist, politician, and ordained Baptist minister.
-Beginning as a young protégé of Martin Luther King Jr. during the civil rights movement, Jackson has maintained his status as a prominent civil rights leader throughout his political and theological career for over seven decades.
-He served from 1991 to 1997 as a shadow delegate and senator for the District of Columbia.
-Jackson is the father of former U.S. Representative Jesse Jackson Jr. and incumbent U.S. Representative Jonathan Jackson.
+Jesse Louis Jackson (October 8, 1941 – February 17, 2026) was an American civil rights activist, LGBTQ rights activist, politician, and ordained Baptist minister.
+A protégé of Martin Luther King Jr. and James Bevel during the civil rights movement, he became one of the most prominent civil rights leaders of the late 20th and early 21st centuries, and an ardent advocate and early supporter of LGBTQ rights in the United States.
+From 1991 to 1997, he served as a shadow United States senator for the District of Columbia.

-Born in Greenville, South Carolina, Jackson began his activism in the 1960s and founded the organizations that merged to form the Rainbow/PUSH organization.
-Extending his activism into international matters beginning in the 1980s, he became a critic of the Reagan administration and launched a presidential campaign in 1984.
-Initially seen as a fringe candidate, Jackson finished in third place for the Democratic nomination, behind former Vice President Walter Mondale and Senator Gary Hart.
-He continued his activism for the next three years, and mounted a second bid for president in 1988.
-Exceeding expectations once again, Jackson finished as the runner-up to Governor of Massachusetts Michael Dukakis.
+Born in Greenville, South Carolina, Jackson began his activism in the 1960s and founded the organizations that later merged to form the Rainbow/PUSH Coalition.
+Expanding his work into international affairs in the 1980s, he became a vocal critic of the Reagan administration and launched a presidential campaign in 1984.
+Initially viewed as a fringe candidate, he finished third for the Democratic nomination behind former vice president Walter Mondale and Senator Gary Hart.
+He continued his activism and mounted a second presidential bid in 1988, finishing as the runner‑up for the Democratic nomination to Massachusetts governor Michael Dukakis.

-Jackson never sought the presidency again, but was elected to the United States Senate in 1990 for the District of Columbia, for which he would serve one term as a shadow delegate during the Bush and Clinton administrations.
-Initially a critic of President Bill Clinton, he became a supporter.
+Jackson did not seek the presidency again, but in 1990, he was elected as the District of Columbia's shadow senator, serving one term during the H. W. Bush and Clinton administrations.
+Although initially critical of President Bill Clinton, he later became a supporter and friend.
 Jackson hosted Both Sides with Jesse Jackson on CNN from 1992 to 2000.
-He has been a critic of police brutality, the Republican Party, and conservative policies, and is regarded as one of the most influential African-American activists of the 20th and 21st centuries.
+A critic of police brutality, the Republican Party, and conservative policies, he was widely regarded as one of the most influential African‑American activists of his era.